 Met with the developers to articulate and define the project requirements, developed user stories, and user flows.

 The core pages and features we identified for a minimum viable product were: Search Functionality, Booking Calendar and Profile Pages.
 We indicated to the client that if they wanted us to develop this project, because we were a small team, then we had to stick with a lean approach to product design.
 Unfortunately, the client had big aspirations and was more familiar with a waterfall approach.
 We had to constantly persuade them to stay with the lean approach.

 Collecting the field studies, client interviews and a handful of customer interviews, we created an affinity map.
 From the affinity map we generated several empathy maps: a renter, a landlord, and a new user.

 I was initially skeptical that we could produce a solution that differentiated itself from competitors.
 As I delved deeper into the competitor analysis and learning about the client’s problem, I realized that the engine behind the search and the booking calendar needed to be developed to be robust enough to handle unanticipated use cases.

 It took several iterations to get the user flows right, each persona had several points of entry into the application and there were more than a handful of tasks/nuances to account for in their processes.
 Usability testing was crucial here and we used invision to test the logic of each task.

 The client’s goal was to capture as much data as possible from users in order to power search results.
 This meant we needed to create a solution that kept the task of filling out form fields from feeling overwhelming.
 We also had to accommodate the robust search results filters in a logical and simple way.

-I implemented and extended the visual language created by our graphic designer for new elements and use cases.
+I implemented and extended the visual language created alongside our graphic designer for new elements and use cases.